marcelpetersen/mobil/wunder_collections/_apps/jumio-identity-verification.md

 preview_gallery:
 - image-video: "/uploads/2020/08/26/full_hd-1-claire-galbois-alcaix.mp4"
   title: Product Video
+- image-video: "/uploads/2020/08/26/verification-claire-galbois-alcaix.jpg"
+  title: Verification
 - image-video: "/uploads/2020/08/26/answer-claire-galbois-alcaix.jpg"
-  title: Jumio Answer
+  title: Answer
-- image-video: "/uploads/2020/08/26/verification-claire-galbois-alcaix.jpg"
-  title: Jumio Verification
 - image-video: "/uploads/2020/08/26/licence-claire-galbois-alcaix.jpg"
   title: Jumio License
+- image-video: "/uploads/2020/08/26/girl-claire-galbois-alcaix.jpg"
+  title: Jumio 2
 description: "<p>If your business involves the letting of cars, scooters and other vehicles, you need to be sure to verify the identities of your customers before you hand over the keys or pick up a new rider.
 Jumio’s end-to-end identity verification